ronaldtf/aws-cognito-google/README.md

 ## Destroy deployed service

-To remove the deployed service, just simply execute the script with the `-d` option:
+To remove the deployed service, just simply execute the script within the `deploy` directory with the `-d` option:

 ```
 $ ./deploy/deploy.sh -d